Decision Models for Selecting Architecture Patterns and Strategies in Quantum Software Systems: Threats to Validity

 \subsection{External Validity}

-The external validity of this study, which focuses on the decision models for quantum software systems, may be influenced by the degree to which the findings can be generalized beyond the specific contexts and participants involved.
-A primary concern lies in the limited scope of practitioner validation.
-While the proposed decision models were evaluated through semi-structured interviews with 16 quantum software practitioners from 7 countries across 3 continents, the relatively small sample size may constrain the generalizability of the results.
+The external validity of this study, which focuses on the decision models for quantum software systems, may be influenced by the degree to which the findings can be generalized beyond the specific contexts and participants involved. \textit{1) Limited Practitioner Sample and Subjectivity}: A primary concern lies in the limited scope of practitioner validation.
+While the proposed decision models were evaluated through semi-structured interviews with 30 quantum software practitioners from 14 countries across 5 continents, the relatively small sample size may constrain the generalizability of the results.
 To mitigate this limitation, we intentionally sought diversity across geographic regions, years of professional experience, organizational roles, and application domains (see Figure~\ref{DemographyDetails}).
-Despite the modest number of participants, their qualitative feedback played a crucial role in refining the decision models, ensuring that these models addressed practical concerns in real-world QSE.
-Despite the modest number of participants, their qualitative feedback played a crucial role in refining the decision models and ensuring that these decision models addressed practical concerns in real-world QSE.
+Despite the modest number of participants, their qualitative feedback played a crucial role in refining the decision models and ensuring they addressed practical concerns in real-world QSE.
 Practitioners assessed the decision models based on their familiarity, understandability, completeness, and usefulness in realistic quantum software development scenarios.
 However, the reliance on subjective evaluations introduces potential bias, particularly if the participants’ experiences, while diverse, do not fully represent all possible contexts in which the decision models may be applied.
-To strengthen the external validity and general applicability of the proposed models, it is necessary to further validate them across a broader range of real-world scenarios in quantum software systems.
+To further strengthen the external validity of the proposed models, future work should evaluate them across a broader range of real-world quantum software scenarios. \textit{2) Impact of AI-Assisted Development Practices}: Another potential threat to external validity arises from recent shifts in developer practices driven by the widespread adoption of generative AI tools, such as GitHub Copilot \cite{song2024impact} and ChatGPT \cite{ahmad2023towards, husain2025exploring, d2024exploring}.
+Recent studies have reported declining participation and question volumes in online knowledge-sharing communities such as Stack Overflow following the introduction of ChatGPT, particularly among newer users \cite{burtch2024consequences}.
+Since our mining study relies on data from GitHub and Stack Exchange, the collected dataset may primarily reflect historically established practices rather than AI-assisted development workflows.
+However, mining these platforms remains critically important for empirical QSE research for several reasons.
+First, GitHub serves as the main archival source of quantum software evolution, capturing large-scale trends such as rapid repository and contributor growth \cite{upadhyay2025analyzing}, as well as enabling studies on programming purposes and bug classifications \cite{de2022software,yousuf2026bug}.
+Second, Stack Exchange provides valuable socio-technical insights into developers' reasoning, including challenges in interpreting quantum outputs and bridging classical-quantum gaps \cite{li2021understanding,khan2025mining}.
+Third, GitHub and Stack Exchange remain useful and traceable sources for studying domain-specific challenges in QSE, such as technical debt~\cite{ishimoto2024empirical}, noise validation~\cite{marquez2025security}, and circuit-level bugs~\cite{yousuf2026bug}.
+At the same time, the increasing adoption of AI-assisted development workflows may influence how practitioners seek and share knowledge in the future, potentially complementing traditional evidence sources.
+Finally, GitHub and Stack Exchange offer longitudinal, curated, and reproducible data (e.g., versioned commits, issues, and discussions), which are critical for scientific rigor and cannot be replaced by transient AI-generated outputs.
+Rather than reducing their relevance, AI increases the need for such ground truth data to validate AI-generated results.
+Future work should consider AI-assisted development workflows, but these community-driven platforms remain foundational for capturing authentic and traceable developer practices.